Articles on: Scheduling Posts

 2. Specify the language of the Mastodon post (optional).

-3. Click on the Follow-Up Comments icon to start creating your thread/reply.
+3. Click on the +Add to thread to start creating your thread/reply.

-• To continue your thread, click the the option + Make a thread again.
+• To continue your thread, click the option +Add to thread again.

 NOTE: Threads and follow-up comments do NOT carry over automatically when reusing posts from saved drafts, scheduled content, or previously published posts.
 Therefore, you will need to manually add them each time.